Best Pink Lemonade (Naturally Hot Pink)

 Need I say more…?

 I use to make my homemade pink lemonade recipe with strawberry juice, raspberry juice, or sometimes cranberry juice because…well..it just seemed like the most natural thing to do.
 However, using strawberries left me with pink lemonade that was kinda orange-pink.
-Raspberry juice gave a suitable pink color but it also separated a bit and made my lemonade cloudy if I wasn’t careful to strain them well.
-I also had to use a bit more of it to get the pink color which also imparted some raspberry flavor.
+Raspberry juice gave the lemonade a suitable pink color, but it also separated slightly and made the lemonade cloudy if I wasn’t careful to strain it well.
+I also had to use a bit more of it to get the pink color, which also imparted some raspberry flavor.
 Boo.

 Oh well, I just dealt with it.
 I never thought to try anything else to get a perfect pink color.
-I just assumed that naturally, pink lemonade would never be the color of the ones in the grocery store that uses dyes.
+I just assumed that, naturally, pink lemonade would never be the color of the ones in the grocery store that use dyes.
 WRONG!

 Snapple to the rescue!

 Upon this discovery, I quickly ditched my “fruit juices” and whipped up a batch using ( not even a teaspoon!!) of beet juice.
 The results: A gorgeous, pretty pink lemonade!
 Just the shade I was looking for without the cloudiness!
-Matter of fact, beets create so many drop-dead gorgeous shades of pink depending on how much you use.
+In fact, beets create a wide range of drop-dead gorgeous shades of pink, depending on how much you use.

-Well, spank me on an Easter Sunday!!
 I would have never guessed to use vegetables as a colorant for lemonade!
-Sure beets are sometimes used in red velvet cake but did you know it made such a pretty shade of pink???
-Maybe I’m late for the party but I’m glad to finally be here!
-I mean just look at that shade!
-It’s almost an electric pink, which is the PERFECT shade for a boozy, Girls-Night-In drink IMO.
+Sure, beets are sometimes used in red velvet cake, but did you know they make such a pretty shade of pink?
+Maybe I’m late for the party, but I’m glad to finally be here!
+I mean, just look at that shade!
+It’s almost an electric pink, which is the perfect shade for a boozy, Girls’ Night In drink, in my opinion.

 I’m officially calling this drink Divas Can Cook Lemonade, due to its gorgeous hot pink color!
 The two on the right in the photo below were colored with beet juice.

-When I tell you I LOATHE beets I mean it!
-I can’t get passed the dirt-taste without gagging.
-I know my Grandma Barb is probably shaking her head at me right now because she use to always preach the benefits of eating beets and vitamin C.
+When I tell you I LOATHE beets, I mean it!
+I can’t get past the dirt taste without gagging.
+I know my Grandma Barb is probably shaking her head at me right now because she used to always preach the benefits of eating beets and vitamin C.

 How to soften lemons

-This lemonade has a whopping 2 cups of fresh lemon juice in it.
+This lemonade contains a whopping 2 cups of fresh lemon juice.
 Yes, I like my homemade lemonade to be bold, tart, and sweet!!
 Fresh lemon juice is a must for the best pink lemonade!
-You’ll need about 8 large lemons to equal 2 cups, that’s a lot of juicing and it helps if the lemons are super soft.
-To soften my lemons, I like to roll and press them back and forth on the counter until they are super squishy.
+You’ll need about eight large lemons to equal 2 cups; that’s a lot of juicing, and it helps if the lemons are super soft.
+To soften my lemons, I like to roll and press them back and forth on the counter until they are very soft.
 If your lemons are super hard, try microwaving them for a few minutes to soften them up.

 Pink Lemonade Recipe Ingredients